 But is that all?

-Instead, build more links that target variations of the longtail keyword, such as “6 string acoustic guitars” and “acoustic guitars that are 6-strings”.
+Instead, do more content marketing.
+Build more links that target variations of the longtail keyword, such as “6 string acoustic guitars” and “acoustic guitars that are 6-strings”.

-Page Removal and 301’s
+Page Removal and 301 Redirects

-This simple step means that you no longer have a 404 page floating around, and all your link juice flows naturally.
+This simple step means that you no longer have a 404 page floating around, and all your internal link juice flows naturally.